You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 The renderHook function accepts the following arguments:

-Callback is a function that is called each render of the test component.
+Callback: A function called on each render of the test component.
 This function should call one or more hooks for testing.

 options